-I started teaching in 2015.
+I started teaching in 2014.
 I always had to, and still do, plan extra work each day in case the students finish their work early.
-Administration wants to see you utilizing ever second of class, and some schools may even have consequences if they do not see you teaching bell to bell.
-Teaching bell to bell is not just important for the students' educational experience, but also for you as a beginning teacher.
-When you teach bell to bell, you are less likely to have any behavior incidents because they are too busy to act up.
+Administration wants to see you utilizing ever second of class, and some schools may even have consequences if they don't see you teaching bell to bell.
+Teaching bell to bell isn't just important for the students' educational experience, but also for you as a beginning teacher.
+When you teach bell to bell, you're less likely to have any behavior incidents because they're too busy to act up.

-Being a beginning teacher in 2019 gives you an incredible advantage, and I envy you for it.
+Being a beginning teacher now gives you an incredible advantage, and I envy you for it.
 It used to be so much time and effort to come up with extra work for my students.
-When you are starting on your own, let's be honest, you have no idea what you are doing.
+When you are starting on your own, let's be honest, you have no idea what you're doing.
 Now, there are so many teaching resources out there that have quality assignments ready to go at the click of a button.

 1. Online Texts With Multiple Choice and Open Ended Responses

-The following three resources are a great way to differentiate within your classes, which is what administrators look for during your observations.
+The following three resources are great ways to differentiate within your classes, which is what administrators look for during your observations.

 - Newsela: All schools want to promote literacy among all subjects, not just English.
 This is a great tool to find objective articles that are geared towards your subject.
 They meet all Common Core Standards, and the website is easy to navigate.
 The best part about this website is that you can differentiate by having the students, or yourself, choose an adapted version of each article according to their reading level.

 - CommonLit: I use this website for my honors class because the reading and questions are more advanced.
 It identifies each story, poem, article, or play as a grade level.
 As much as I love this website, I would recommend always printing it out for your students.
 For some reason, when the students complete it online, there is a glitch.
 Their answers do not save, and the teacher is unaware of what the correct answers are until someone submits their assignments.
-This is a negative aspect of this website because all teachers should know the answers of an assignment before they assign it to their students.
+I started using this resource when it first came out, but it seems like there have been improvements since then in this area.

 2. Online Quiz Games: Quizlet Live and Kahoot.it